Feel balanced, energized and motivated again!

 Hormones are important messengers in our bodies that work as regulators, controllers and balancers when they are functioning appropriately.
 Many hormones are produced in the pituitary gland in the brain.
 Others are produced in the thyroid, adrenal glands, pancreas and ovaries/testes.
 Hormone function is negatively affected by inflammation in the body.
 Inflammation has many causes, with stress, sleep and diet all playing major roles.

-Might you have an issue with your hormones?
 Consider hormone imbalances if you:

 have trouble falling or staying asleep